Skip to content

 Dual Registration

-Dual registration occurs when a pupil who is registered at one school is also registered at another provision for some or all of their learning.
-The purpose is to identify and provide additional support to the child to enable them to engage with and benefit from learning to achieve the best outcomes possible.
+Dual registration occurs when a pupil who is registered at one school is also registered at another provision.
+This can be for some, or all their learning.
+The purpose is to identify and provide extra support to the child.
+This aims to enable them to engage with and benefit from learning to achieve the best outcomes possible.

-There is a range of options for a dual registered child, and this should be tailored to meet the needs of that individual.
+There is a range of options for a dual registered child.
+This should be tailored to meet the needs of that individual.
 This may include:

 Additional Help and Support